 Products and Presentations

-Public Workshop Scheduled: Thurston County water Resources Program invites you to the second community workshop about the Woodard Creek Basin Retrofit Project.
-Please come and share your ideas about how to protect and improve water quality and learn about plans to retrofit stormwater infrastructure.
+Public Workshop Scheduled: Thurston County water Resources Program held a second community workshop about the Woodard Creek Basin Retrofit Project.
+Ideas about how to protect and improve water quality and plans to retrofit stormwater infrastructure were shared.

 When: Thursday, September 4, 2014, 6-8 PM